 A classic example of why drive-in cinemas are synonymous with 50s America is the film Grease (1978), where Danny and Sandy go to a drive-in to watch the classic horror film The Blob (1958).

 By the end of the 1950s there were over 4,000 drive-in cinemas scattered across the USA.
 This is largely due to car technology reaching a point where car-heaters and air conditioning became standard – allowing for drive-in cinemas to stay open all year round.

 But with the emergence of video rentals and land sales in the 70s and 80s, drive-in cinemas suffered a heavy decline.

-So why now, in 2018, are drive-in cinemas on the rise again?
+So why are drive-in cinemas on the rise again?

 1. The car is the star